-Another crucial element to using growth mindset to close more deals is to set your goals higher.
-Yes, this will mean more stress, more effort, but also more failure— and failure is exactly what you should be looking for.
+Another crucial element to using a growth mindset to close more deals is to set your goals higher.
+Yes, this will mean more stress, more effort, but also more failure—and failure is exactly what you should be looking for.

 After all, what good is a goal you know you can reach without breaking a sweat?
-Remember, failure, not success, is what will help you grow your business in 2018.
+Remember, failure—not success—is what will help you grow your business.

-Let’s face it, no one like a tyrant.
+Let’s face it—no one likes a tyrant.
 That means whipping yourself because you skipped a webinar or didn’t hit your lead gen targets is counterproductive.
-It will just lead to self loathing and worse outcomes.
+It will just lead to self-loathing and worse outcomes.

 Instead of being your own prison warden, it’s important to reward yourself when you’re making progress down the path to the corner office.
-To cultivate a growth mindset, that means rewarding yourself for the effort you’re putting in rather than the leads you get, or the deals you close.
+Cultivating a growth mindset means rewarding yourself for the effort you’re putting in rather than the leads you get or the deals you close.

 For example, even if you didn’t even get any listing appointments but stuck to your cold calling schedule all week, reward yourself with a treat for the hustle and the learning that that hustle produced.
 It doesn’t have to be extravagant to produce results.
 An ice cream cone, a walk on the beach, a night out with friends can all be powerful rewards if you are rewarding behavior that encourages a growth mindset.

-By now you should be sold on growth strategy and eagerly thinking of ways to implement it into your daily routine.
+By now, you should be sold on growth strategy and eagerly thinking of ways to implement it into your daily routine.
 If you’re not, you need to do more research.
-Buy Carol Dweck’s Book, or check out a few more articles on growth mindset from Real Estate coaching team Tim & Julie Harris, the Atlantic or the Harvard Business Review.
+Buy Carol Dweck’s book, or check out a few more articles on growth mindset from Real Estate coaching team Tim and Julie Harris, The Atlantic, or the Harvard Business Review.
 Better yet, set aside an hour or so to watch Carol Dweck’s excellent talk at the Google Campus below.

 If you’re ready to start applying growth mindset, here are a few ways you might use it to close more deals:

-- Carving out at least one hour per day to devote to learning something new
+- Carve out at least one hour per day to devote to learning something new

 - Attend at least one training webinar every day